Office of the Vice Chancellor

 David H. Wisner is the executive director of the Practice Management Group, overseeing faculty practice operations as well as the overall vision and strategic direction of TPMG and its day-to-day activities.
 Wisner collaborates with the leadership of the School of Medicine and medical center to set and achieve joint strategic goals across the health system.

 UC Davis School of Medicine is one of the nation's leading medical schools, recognized for its research and primary-care programs.
-Ranked 34th in National Institutes of Health funding in 2013, it is designated as one of the nation’s inaugural Clinical Translational Science Centers at UC Davis Health.
+The school places in the top 20 percent of institutions in the country for research funding from the National Institutes of Health (NIH), and is home to one of the nation’s inaugural Clinical Translational Science Centers.

 A few highlights include: